 As a result, the public, and particularly young people, are alienated from the discourse on contraception and disconnected from the current movement to help women and girls who want to, but who can’t, exercise control over their fertility because they have limited or no access to contraception.

-Imagine if we could change that?
 What if the world’s most successful and beloved couples agreed to be filmed talking to each other about contraception?
-Imagine Michelle and Barack Obama, aka the First Lady and the President, talking to each other about who first raised the issue, how that first conversation went, what methods they like and don’t like, how they decide what to use and who decides.
+Imagine Michelle and Barack Obama talking to each other about who first raised the issue, how that first conversation went, what methods they like and don’t like, how they decide what to use and who decides.
+Or Prince Harry and Meghan Markle?

 Would they admit to ever arguing about contraception and talk about how they resolved the conflict?
 Would they reveal where they get their contraceptive information from and how they feel about couples who can’t get access to contraception; who can’t even talk about it together?
 And what would they say to each other about how their lives and their relationship would be different, if they had never been able to use contraception?